William Branham and His Message

 Back

-Followers of Mr. Branham's Message know of his testimony of a visit by an angel in 1946.
-He has told his followers that he was praying in a secret cave in the woods when the angel appeared to him.
-His disciples even feel that they have discovered the location of the cave in recent years.
-But is this cave really the location of this supposed meeting in 1946?
-In a sermon preached in 1955, ("How the Angel Came to Me and His Commission," tape #55-0117), Mr. Branham describes the incident as occurring in "a little old dilapidated cabin", not a cave.
+In a sermon he preached in 1955 ("How the Angel Came to Me and His Commission," tape #55-0117), WMB describes the incident as having occurred in "a little old dilapidated cabin", not a cave.
 He tells of pacing the floor, then sitting down on "a little old box of a thing."
-As he sat, he said that he saw a light begin to flicker in the room.
-He further describes the room as having wooden boards on the floor, and an old drum stove setting in the corner.
-As is his pattern, Mr. Branham's testiomy of this incident has changed over the years.
-One wonders why his followers so steadfastly believe everything he says when he is so prone to telling conflicting tales such as this.
+As he sat, he said that he saw a light begin to flicker in the room as the angel approached.
+He described the room as having wooden boards on the floor, and an old drum stove setting in the corner--not quite the description of a cave.

 Back